Cure Cancer Australia Grant Process

-In 2017 Cure Cancer Australia has again called for funding applications for project funding for early-career researchers via the Cancer Australia Priority Driven Collaborative Cancer Research (PdCCRS) Scheme.
-Applications for funding commencing 2018 are now closed, and will re-open for 2019 funding in late December.
-We expect results for the 2017/18 funding round to be available in late November.
+In 2018 Cure Cancer Australia is again calling for funding applications for project funding for early-career researchers via the Cancer Australia Priority Driven Collaborative Cancer Research (PdCCRS) Scheme.

-Please see the Cancer Australia website (https://canceraustralia.gov.au/research-data/research/priority-driven-research/2018-pdccrs-round for further details.
+Please see the Cancer Australia website https://canceraustralia.gov.au/research-data/research/priority-driven-research/2018-pdccrs-round for further details.
 Click here to download our "Guidelines to the Guidelines".